landlab/landlab/docs/source/user_guide/build_a_model.rst

 What exactly “…do the thing” consists of is up to you.
-You can either design your own operations to do in the loop for yourself, or you can implement processes from Landlab’s component library.
+You can either design your own operations to do in the loop for yourself, or you can implement processes from Landlab's component library.
 See `here
 <https://github.com/landlab/landlab/wiki/Components>`_
 for more information on using the components.